KnowageLabs/Knowage-Documentation/chapter_4/add_datasource.rst

      Data source management

-By clicking the **Add** button on the top right corner of the left panel, an empty form will be displayed on the right.
+By clicking the **Add** button on the top right corner of the left panel, an empty panel will be displayed on the right.

 .. figure:: media/image25_8.1.png

      Add a new data source

+Below how the panel looks like and information needed to create a datasource:

 .. figure:: media/image26_8.1.png

      Data source details - JDBC.

-Requested information to create a datasource:

 - **Name**, identifier of the data source.
 - **Dialect**, used to access the database.
 Supported dialects are: